 Despite the strong agricultural potential of the area, the inhabitants of Nan Pangnol do not generate enough revenue to meet their basic needs.

 This is due largely to:

-Responsible stakeholders are necessary to ensure the sustainable management of the infrastructures that will be set up in Nan Pangnol.
-Initial training sessions in organisational structuring and financial management will be scheduled.
-The FLGL plans to develop a partnership with several institutions specialising in organisational reinforcement to allow existing organisations to play their role in the development of Nan Pangnol more efficiently.
+Responsible stakeholders were necessary to ensure the sustainable management of the infrastructures that were be set up in Nan Pangnol.
+Initial training sessions in organizational structuring and financial management were completed.
+FLGL developed partnerships with several institutions specializing in reinforcement to allow existing organisations to play their role in the development of Nan Pangnol more efficiently.

-The Foundation will make contact with providers of agricultural inputs like seeds, tools, plant protection products and fertilisers to set up an outlet closer to Nan Pangnol.
-It will also act as the point of contact with fertiliser providers to organise the proper training of the farmers in these products.
-Commercial partnerships will also be facilitated between the Nan Pangnol farmers’ organisations and the supermarket owners with regard to the marketing of the produce.
+The Foundation made contact with providers of agricultural inputs like seeds, tools, plant protection products and fertilizers to set up an outlet closer to Nan Pangnol.
+It has also been the point of contact with fertilizer providers to organise the proper training of farmers on how to use these products.
+Commercial partnerships have also facilitated between the Nan Pangnol farmers’ organisations and the supermarket owners with regard to the marketing of the produce.

-The Foundation is planning a number of measures to spread awareness of the problem of soil erosion in the micro-catchment areas.
-A number of training sessions will address issues like soil degradation, climate change and reforestation, and the community, including schoolchildren, will be mobilised for seed-planting days.
-Six thousand (6 000) seedlings will be planted at the start of the project.
-Each year, prizes will be awarded to the schoolchildren and plot owners who have planted and nurtured the most trees.
+FLGL planned a number of events to spread awareness of the problem of soil erosion in the micro-catchment areas.
+A number of training sessions addressed issues like soil degradation, climate change and reforestation, and the community, including school children, who we mobilized for seed-planting days.
+Six thousand (6 000) seedlings were planted at the start of the project.
+Each year, prizes were awarded to the school children and plot owners who had planted and nurtured the most trees.

 Building a number of hillside dams will allow the reuse of run-off waters, limit the run-off waters to control soil erosion and improve the environmental and climatic conditions.
 Our next big project will be to build a number of hillside dams.